 In practice, MPAs are defined areas where natural and/or cultural resources are given greater protection than the surrounding waters.
 In the U.S., MPAs span a range of habitats including the open ocean, coastal areas, inter-tidal zones, estuaries and the Great Lakes.
 They also vary widely in purpose, legal authority, management approach, level of protection and restrictions on human uses.

 An MPA is not necessarily a “no fishing zone,” though the two terms are often erroneously used as though they were interchangeable.
 For example, in an MPA commercial activities may be restricted, while sportfishing, boating and other forms of recreation are permitted.
 Some environmental groups have called for highly restrictive MPAs, such as “ocean wilderness areas” and marine reserves, where recreational activities are excluded.

 MPAs should be implemented only where they can be an effective management tool and should allow recreational fishing and boating access unless sound scientific evidence proves it is necessary for resource protection.
 In cases where recreational angling is restricted or closed, the areas should be reopened once fishery management goals are achieved.

 Economic Impact of Angling

 This important System must be protected to ensure the funding for fisheries conservation is maintained.
-The very success of this sport depends on angler participation and interest – the opportunity to go fishing.
-Closing areas to angling hurts both the local and national economies and limits funds available for fisheries management.
+The very success of this sport depends on angler participation, interest and the opportunity to go fishing.
+Closing areas to angling hurts both the local and national economies and ultimately reduces funds available for fisheries conservation.

 On September 25, 2014, President Obama established the Pacific Remote Islands Marine National Monument “for the care and management of the historic and scientific objects therein.”
 According the proclamation the Secretaries of the Interior and Commerce are responsible for the management of sustainable recreational fishing.